PostHog/posthog.com/contents/blog/rome-hackathon.md

 ![Pineapple mode](../images/blog/rome-hackathon/pineapple-mode.gif)

-To do so, PostHog app developers add a `web.ts` file with the code they wanted to inject through PostHog into their app.
-This enables app developers to add features like notification banners and custom forms (or pineapples).
+To do so, PostHog app developers add a `web.ts` file with the code they want to inject through PostHog into their app.
+This enables them to add features like notification banners and custom forms (or pineapples).

 Read more details in the [PR here](https://github.com/PostHog/posthog/pull/12003).

 ## Feedback app

-As a more serious example of what the frontend injected apps look like Marius and Luke built a feedback app.
+As a more serious example of what the frontend injected apps look like, Marius and Luke built a feedback app.

 The feedback app is injected into your site through PostHog.
 It can be modified quickly by changing the `web.ts` file, without having to ship changes to your site.
 On your site, it takes input from users and delivers responses to their own tab in PostHog.